wittn-git/EDO-scheduling/README.md

 ## TODO (Revision of paper)

+- [] Revise the table generation
-- [] Revise the experimental analysis code
+- [] Revise the summary of the experiments
-- [] Revise the experiment running code
+- [X] Revise the experiment running code
 - [] Run preliminary experiments to get an upper bound on the iterations
-- [] Add the robustness experiments
+- [X] Add the robustness experiments
 - [] Run the experiments
+- [] Do preliminary tests for the lambdas of XRAI
+- [] Analyze the results
+- [] Write the paper